legendarycode3/31-days-Of-reactjs-course/README.md

     cd  =   Change directory.
 Allows us to change the current working directory / folder. </br>
     Cd  ..  =   It is used to move up one level in the directory / folder hierarchy  (.. represents the outer folder or directory).
 It is used to get-out of a folder. </br>
 2. Reviewing Nodejs (some) using it on VSCode terminal:  They include: </br>
-     node    =  This command lets us run JavaScript code outside  of the browser. </br>
+   - node    =  This command lets us run JavaScript code outside  of the browser. </br>
       Used to execute JavaScript code outside of a web browser. </br>
       It is the primary tool for running Node.js scripts and interacting with the Node.js environment. </br>
-      npm    =  The command stands for  Node Package Manager.
+   - npm    =  The command stands for  Node Package Manager.
 A “package” is basically a library .  </br>
+     So therefore, npm , lets us install external libraries (or packages) into our project. </br>